Create a Website Account - Manage notification subscriptions, save form progress and more.

 Christmas Eve and New Year’s Eve are half-day holidays.
 Please check the Street Cleaning Schedule for these half-day holidays.

-Call the Engineering Division at 650-991-8064 during normal work hours.
-For any emergencies after hours, call the Police Dispatch Department at 650-991-8092.
+Call the Engineering Division at 650-991-8064 during normal business hours.
 For non-emergencies, submit a "New Request" via iHelp using the "Traffic Signals / Signs / Striping" request type.
 To avoid electrical hazards, please do not touch or move a downed streetlight or traffic signal pole.

 Submit a "New Request" via iHelp using the "Sidewalk Conditions" request type.